What Is Section 8 Company?

 - No need for minutes – There has to be no statutory requirement for recording proceedings of records of a meeting or minutes maintained.

 - Meeting required– The company has to hold at least one board meeting within every six calendar month instead of four board meeting in a calendar year.

 - Tax-exempt status – A Section 8 company can be fully exempted from paying income tax.
 To this end, an application has to be made to the local income tax commissioner with supporting details for tax-exempt status.

 Those who donate to a Company incorporated under Section 8 receive certain benefits under Section 80G of the Income Tax Act 1961.

 - They can apply for government grants and aids.

 - They can raise donations from individuals through a campaign.
 The campaign may be carried out by word of mouth or through advertising on tv, in a newspaper or via social media.

 - Make presentations to high net worth individuals to help their cause.
 They also petition companies to support them through their corporate social responsibility

 - Some Section 8 Companies even make a door to door campaign to raise funds

-A Section 8 Company can like any other Company pay sitting fees to its directors up to INR 1 lakh per meeting.
-The Company has no restrictions on the payment of salary to its officers.
-It is run in the same way as other Companies and is entirely free to hire management and personnel by paying them suitable remuneration.
-The employees of a Section 8 Company are entitled to Employee Provident Fund as in other Companies.
-The salary structure in Section 8 Company is created with exactly the same goals in mind as in a private or public Company.
+A Section 8 Company can pay sitting fees to its directors up to INR 1 lakh per meeting.
+The company has no restrictions on the payment of salary to its officers.
+It is run in the same way as other companies and is entirely free to hire management and personnel by paying them suitable remuneration.
+The employees of a Section 8 company are entitled to Employee Provident Fund as in other companies.
+The salary structure in Section 8 company is created with the same goals in mind as in a private or public company.